 The main differences between the two premium engines are felt at low speeds.
 The 1.6 T-GDI has a dual-clutch transmission, and that's more jerky and non-linear in its clutch take-up response than the conventional auto in the R-Series diesel.
 At least Hyundai understands how to make a dual-clutch transmission function reliably - unlike Ford or Volkswagen, for example.

 Tucson is great to drive, and completely in character for a family friendly SUV.
-If you like pressing on at times, the Highlander is very rewarding.
+If you like luxury and pressing on at times, the Highlander 1.6T is very rewarding.
 The biggest criticisms as a driver have more to do with the specifications and functionality of secondary systems.
 Frankly, Mazda does a better job with MZD Connect (the rotary dial system that drives the infotainment functions) than Hyundai does with its touchscreen-based user interface.
 CX-5 Akera has adaptive cruise; Tucson Highlander doesn't.

 HYUNDAI TUCSON SAFETY

+The Tucson is one of the safest vehicles on the road today.
 All Hyundai Tucsons feature a reversing camera, regardless of specification grade, which is great because driveway deaths are the second most common cause of accidental death in children, and a reversing camera - while no silver bullet - is a powerful weapon in the prevention arsenal.

 Daytime running lights are also standard across the range.